gaphor/gaphor/docs/modeling_language.md

 * A toolbox definition
 * Connectors, allow diagram items to connect
 * Grouping
-* Editor pages, shown in the collapsable pane on the right side
+* Editor pages, shown in the collapsible pane on the right side
 * Inline (diagram) editor popups
 * Copy/paste behavior when element copying is not trivial, for example with more than one element is involved